 Schumann & Brahms —

-Schumann's 1853 article "Neue Bahnen" (New Paths) in Neue Zeitschrift für Musik announced Brahms as "the young eagle."
+Schumann's 1853 article "Neue Bahnen" (New Paths) in Neue Zeitschrift für Musik publicly championed the young Brahms.

 Brahms & Clara Schumann —

-Lifelong correspondence (over 800 letters) published and extensively studied.
+Lifelong correspondence (hundreds of letters) published and extensively studied.
 See: Reich, Nancy B. Clara Schumann.

 Brahms & Dvořák —